-Requirement Comment Complies habitable/balconies and non-habitable rooms; and 6 metres between non-habitable rooms. metres from Building E, which is at right angles to it.
-5 - 8 storeys: 18 metres between habitable rooms/balconies; 13 metres between habitable rooms/balconies and non-habitable rooms; and 9 metres between 5-8 storeys: Minimum 18 metres (habitable room to habitable room) separation is provided between all buildings within the development and between the proposed building and buildings to the west. non-habitable rooms.C27 - C31Submissionconceptlandscape A concept landscape plan has been submitted to accompany the development applications and this has been reviewed by Yes plans, landscaping requirements, paving, trees and street trees Council's Landscape Architect and is considered acceptable, subject to relevant conditions.
-C32 Communal open space = 20% of development site and 25% of this area shall The proposal incorporates 9505m of communal open space at ground floor level and 270m of communal open space at roof top level of Building G. Yes be deep soil planting.
+Requirement Comment Complies habitable/balconies and non-habitable rooms; and • 6 metres between non-habitable rooms. metres from Building E, which is at right angles to it.
+5 - 8 storeys: • 18 metres between habitable rooms/balconies; • 13 metres between habitable rooms/balconies and non-habitable rooms; and • 9 metres between 5 - 8 storeys: Minimum 18 metres (habitable room to habitable room) separation is provided between all buildings within the development and between the proposed building and buildings to the west. non-habitable rooms.
+C27 - C31 Submission of concept landscape plans, landscaping requirements, paving, trees and street trees A concept landscape plan has been submitted to accompany the development applications and this has been reviewed by Council's Landscape Architect and is considered acceptable, subject to relevant conditions.
+Yes C32 Communal open space = 20% of development site and 25% of this area shall The proposal incorporates 9505m2 of communal open space at ground floor level and 270m2 of communal open space at roof top level of Building G. Yes be deep soil planting.
 Altogether, communal open space will comprise of 42.2% of the development site, which exceeds the requirements of this control.
 Approximately 3,714sqm shall be provided as deep soil planting, which equates to 39% of the communal open space area.
-C33 Private open space= $12m^2/unit$ with minimum 3 metre width All proposed units are provided with a balcony/terrace exceeding the minimum $12m^2$ requirement and have a minimum depth of 3 metres.
-Yes C34 Landscaped Setback Gardeners Road - 6m Church Avenue - 3m The proposed setbacks to the walls of the development are: Gardeners Road - 6 metres Church Avenue - 3 metres Yes C34A - underground parking is to be configured to allow for deep soil zones - The basement level car parking has been configured to allow for 3,714m for the provision of deep soil zones to both street frontages.
+C33 Private open space= 12m2/unit with minimum 3 metre width All proposed units are provided with a balcony/terrace exceeding the minimum $12m^2$ requirement and have a minimum depth of 3 metres.
+Yes C34 Landscaped Setback Gardeners Road - 6m Church Avenue - 3m The proposed setbacks to the walls of the development are: Gardeners Road - 6 metres Church Avenue - 3 metres Yes C34A - underground parking is to be configured to allow for deep soil zones - The basement level car parking has been configured to allow for 3,714m2 for the provision of deep soil zones to both street frontages.
 Yes